An early childhood educator leads a group of children in a dance.

 Do your kids get enough physical activity at daycare?
 Here’s why you should care

-At the risk of adding “1 more thing” to the list of considerations, parents should nonetheless look at 1 more element.
+At the risk of adding one more thing to the list of considerations, parents should nonetheless look at one more element.
 Does your child’s daycare make the grade for developing physical literacy?

 Kids need physical activity